mosterme/configuration-files/readme.md

 echo "# configuration-files"
 echo
-echo "aliases, configurations, dotfiles, scripts, etc." echo
+echo "aliases, configurations, dotfiles, scripts and more." echo

 for file in dot.* *.sh